 Six dead in UP violence, protesters clash with cops in several districts

-Six people were killed as anti-citizenship law protesters clashed with police after Friday prayers at several places in Uttar Pradesh, hurling stones and torching vehicles, officials said.
+Six people were killed as anti-Citizenship Amendment Act protesters clashed with police after Friday prayers at several places in Uttar Pradesh, hurling stones and torching vehicles, officials said.
 Director General of Police O P Singh, however, confirmed only five deaths during the violence in about 20 districts.

 Singh told PTI that two people lost their lives in Bijnor and one each in Meerut, Sambhal and Firozabad.
 But officials reported a death in Kanpur as well.
 The cause of death would be known after a post-mortem on the victims, officials said.
 Singh maintained that none of the deaths were due to police firing.